Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Alhoon (MPMM).md

 aliases: ["Alhoon"]
 ---
 # Alhoon
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-43, Volo's Guide to Monsters p.
-172*
+43*

 > [!quote]- A quote from Mordenkainen
 >